java-tools/awe/website/versioned_docs/version-4.2.0/rest-module.md

 ---

 :::caution
-This documentation is old.
+This document is deprecated and not corrected.
 Currently AWE uses `Spring Boot` and natively uses Spring management when dealing with `REST APIs`
 :::

 What's a REST api?
 REST stands for **Re**presentational **S**tate **T**ransfer.
 (It is sometimes spelled "REST".)
 It relies on a stateless, client-server, cacheable communications protocol -- and in virtually all cases, the HTTP protocol is used.